sgNicola/ACsim/readme.md

 **[Preparation]**

 1. **Multi-Sensor Fusion Configurations (MSF) in Autoware**:

    - Use the default configuration: Camera-Lidar-Fusion Configuration.

 2. **Scenario Parameters Configuration**:

-   - Configure each group with a specific scenario configuration.
+   - Configure group 3 with the following specific scenario configuration.
 In this experiment, it should be like this in fusion_hira.py

-     ```
+     ```python
      scenario="Cone"
          X1 = [8,10,-2,6,-1,0,1,3,5,7,9,-3,2,4]
          Y1 = [-1,-0,1,-0.5]
-         object_types=['static.prop.streetbarrier',
-             'static.prop.constructioncone',
+         object_types=[
              'static.prop.trafficcone01',
              'static.prop.trafficcone02',
-             'static.prop.warningconstruction',
-             'static.prop.warningaccident',
              ]
          params = {
              "X1": 0,